The Artist as Shaman

 This action is the key to the door of the Creative Response.

 This is what children do, before they are absolved from their reign of insight and learning.
-Once enough impatient adults have told the child not to ask their endless questions, in whatever manner has been handed down to them in their own youth, the child walks away from this marvellous entrance, which has granted insight, learning, inspiration, real knowledge and direct creativity, which has taught them to receive, to give freely, to make, and crucially, that they are not the origin or the owner of such gifts.
+Once enough impatient adults have told the child not to ask their endless questions, in whatever manner has been handed down to them in their own youth, the child walks away from this marvellous entrance, which has granted insight, learning, inspiration, real knowledge and direct creativity, which has taught them to receive, to give freely, to make, and crucially, to understand that they are not the origin or the owner of such gifts.

-This is one level of meaning within the story of Adam and Eve being banished from the Garden of Eden.
+This is one level of psychological meaning within the story of Adam and Eve being banished from the Garden of Eden.

-After we have passed through this discouragement, the ability to stand at the en-trance and re-quest permission to step in to the great hall behind the door, becomes a distant memory, an unknown territory, and the domain of childishness in the minds and hearts of adults, and we join the vast ranks of question-dampeners.
+After we have passed through this discouragement, the ability to stand at the en-trance and re-quest permission to step in to the great hall behind the door, becomes a distant memory, an unknown territory, and the domain of childishness in the minds and hearts of many adults, and we join the vast ranks of question-dampeners.

-The way back, though accidental most of the time, or induced with artificial means, is in fact still available to each of us, once we have unlearned some of the despoilment we have been forced to undergo in our early life.
+The way back, though accidental most of the time, or induced with artificial means, is in fact still available to each of us, once we have unlearned some of the despoilment we have been forced to undergo in our early lives.

 What can re-mind me of this, amidst the embroilment of modern life?